JoshD28/soccer-spatial-shot-analysis/README.md

 - mplsoccer

 ## Notes
-This lab focuses on **expected goals as a measure of shot difficulty**, not player finishing ability.
+Focus is on **expected goals as a measure of shot difficulty**, not player finishing ability.
 Player ranking is based on **cumulative xG**, which reflects shot quantity and shot quality over the season.